Yoshinori Tateyama

-Career
+Playing career

+Hokkaido Nippon-Ham Fighters

+Tateyama began his professional career in 1999 with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball, pitching for the team through the 2010 season.
+In 438 appearances for the team mainly in relief, he tossed 661 2/3 innings, compiling a 35–43 record and 3.43 ERA with 488 strikeouts.

+Texas Rangers

 On November 30, 2010, Tateyama signed as a free agent with the Texas Rangers.
-After starting 2011 in the minor leagues, he was called up to the Rangers on May 23, 2011, and made his major league debut on May 24, 2011.
-He struck out Carlos Quentin out swinging for his first major league strikeout.
-On May 28, 2011, Tateyama recorded his one and only MLB save during a 10-1 Rangers victory over the Royals.
+After starting 2011 with the Triple–A Round Rock Express, he was called up to the major leagues on May 23, 2011, and made his major league debut the following day.
+Tateyama struck out Carlos Quentin swinging for his first major league strikeout.
+On May 28, Tateyama recorded his one and only MLB save during a 10–1 Rangers victory over the Kansas City Royals.

 Koji Uehara was his teammate in high school.
 In that time, Tateyama was an ace pitcher and Uehara was an outfielder.
 In the 2011–2012 offseason, the Rangers signed Japan's best starting pitcher Yu Darvish to a 5-year deal.
 Tateyama and Darvish were previously teammates for 5 seasons on the Hokkaido Nippon-Ham Fighters.

-He became a free agent on October 30, 2012, when the Rangers declined his 2013 option.
-He was re-signed by Texas on December 20, 2012.
-He was then released in March 2013.
-He was traded to the New York Yankees in June 2013.
+Tateyama made 14 appearances for the Rangers in 2012, struggling to a 9.00 ERA with 18 strikeouts over 17 innings pitched.
+He became a free agent on October 30, 2012, when the Rangers declined his option for the 2013 season.

+On December 20, 2012, Tateyama re–signed with the Rangers on a minor league contract.
+He was released prior to the season on March 21, 2013, and re–signed with the organization on a minor league contract two days later.
+In 23 appearances for Triple–A Round Rock, Tateyama compiled a 4.24 ERA with 44 strikeouts across 34 innings of work.

+New York Yankees

+On June 21, 2013, Tateyama was traded to the New York Yankees in exchange for future considerations.
+In 21 games for the Triple–A Scranton/Wilkes-Barre RailRiders, he worked to a 2–2 record and 1.70 ERA with 42 strikeouts over 42 1/3 innings pitched.
+Tateyama elected free agency following the season on November 4, 2013.

+On December 25, 2013, Tateyama re–signed with the Yankees organization on a minor league contract.
+He made 9 appearances for Scranton in 2014, recording a 6.08 ERA with 17 strikeouts across 13 1/3 innings.
+On May 9, 2014, Tateyama was released by the Yankees organization.

+Hanshin Tigers

-In May 2014, the Yankees released Tateyama, and he returned to Japan to sign with the Hanshin Tigers on June 25, 2014.
-On November 1, 2014, he announced his retirement from professional baseball after making 8 appearances for the Tigers.
+Tateyama subsequently returned to Japan to sign with the Hanshin Tigers of Nippon Professional Baseball on June 25, 2014.
+He made 8 appearances for the Tigers, registering a 3.68 ERA with 3 strikeouts across 7 1/3 innings pitched.
+On November 1, Tateyama announced his retirement from professional baseball.

+Coaching career

-After the retirement, he became Japan national baseball team pitching coach at the 2017 Asia Professional Baseball Championship, 2018 exhibition game against Australia, 2018 U-23 Baseball World Cup and 2018 MLB Japan All-Star Series.
+After his retirement, Tateyama became Japan national baseball team pitching coach at the 2017 Asia Professional Baseball Championship, 2018 exhibition game against Australia, 2018 U-23 Baseball World Cup and 2018 MLB Japan All-Star Series.